-Ecumenical Project: This was a Christchurch Methodist Church Marlborough production for Marlborough Churches together.
+The Marlborough Community Passion Play was a Christchurch Methodist Church Marlborough production for Marlborough Churches together.
 The core project team were drawn from seven local churches: Christchurch (Methodist), St Mary’s (CofE), St Thomas Moore (Catholic), Friends Meeting House, Marlborough College Chapel, Holy Cross, Ramsbury (Cof E) Highworth Community Church, Swindon (Evangelical).

-Schools Involvement: Session Plans developed as part of MCPP were shared with local schools.
+Session Plans developed as part of MCPP were shared with local schools.
 Members of MCPP visited schools and put on assemblies.
 Pupils involved in learning the story of Jesus over the Spring Term.
 Many children made their own costumes and palm leaves using a template and methodology developed by our Stage Manager.
 Parents and pupils invited to see MCPP.
 Two of the schools put on their own mini-passion plays as part of the strategy, for which MCPP Press team facilitated coverage in local and regional media.

 - Preshute School. http://www.preshute.wilts.sch.uk/ The 200 pupils made 400 palm leaves and their own costumes.
 The school put on its own mini-passion play which was reported locally.

 - Marlborough St Mary’s School.
 Members of the board of governors took parts in MCPP.
 The teachers used the session plans.
 Pupils made palm leaves and costumes.
 The school provided rehearsal space for the outdoor final and full dress rehearsals of MCPP.

 - St John’s Academy, Marlborough.
 Parents and members of the teaching staff took part in MCPP.
 Two pupils were dancers in MCPP.